TerrenceMM2/Daily-Planner/homework-instructions.md

 WHEN I click into a timeblock
 THEN I can enter an event :DONE:
 WHEN I click the save button for that timeblock
-THEN the text for that event is saved in local storage WHEN I refresh the page
+THEN the text for that event is saved in local storage :DONE:
+WHEN I refresh the page
-THEN the saved events persist
+THEN the saved events persist :DONE:
 ```

 The following animation demonstrates the application functionality: